geonux/tadpole/README.md

 Tadpole is a device management tool for rthe SF2000 / Datafrog.
 It currently provides the following main features:
 * Rebuilding of the console specific rom lists
+* Changing the firmware to official releases or multicore (including rebuilding multicore gamelists)
 * Merging ROM zips and jpg files with the same name to the relevant Zxx fileformat for each console
 * Changing the four in menu game shortcuts for each console
 * Changing the boot logo
 * Changing the background music
 * Changing the Console logos
+* Applying the bootloader fix
+* Applying the battery fix
 * Automating the GBA bios fix